The Gunny Sack

 marshmallows and heart shaped sprinkles in a cup of hot chocolate

-What do these Valentine’s Day hot chocolate bombs taste like?
+What do Valentine’s Day hot chocolate bombs taste like?

 a hot chocolate bomb valentines gift bag

-To gives these hot chocolate bombs as Valentine’s Day gifts, put them cellophane bags.
+To give these hot chocolate bombs as Valentine’s Day gifts, put them in cellophane bags.
 Add a spoon and a decorative straw.
 Pour some sprinkles and marshmallows into the bag as decoration.

 you melt my heart hot chocolate bombs labels